certificate best dentist in Mumbai

 • Digestive problems such as bloating or stomach pain

 “Our aim at Royal Cosmognathic is to not to Fight Cancer.
-Aim is to Reconstruct what lost.”
+Aim is to Reconstruct what was lost.”

 - Dr. Chirag Chamria, Oral Surgeon

-Oral Rehabilitation in patients with facial defects requires a multidisciplinary approach involving Head and Neck surgeons, Maxillofacial prosthodontists and Reconstructive Surgeons.
+Oral Rehabilitation in patients with facial defects requires a multidisciplinary approach involving Head and Neck surgeons, Maxillofacial Prosthodontists and Reconstructive Surgeons.
 In addition, Extra-oral prosthetic rehabilitation complements reconstructive surgery in patients with facial defects.

 Rehabilitation of facial defects is generally required in patients who have undergone tumour ablative surgery for head and neck cancers and in a few trauma patients.
 A multidisciplinary approach is required in the care of these patients.
 In most cases of head and neck surgery, planning and preparation for rehabilitation are done before the surgery using a coordinated approach.
 Patients may develop severe facial defects due to trauma, cancer, or congenital disorders.